-Physiatrists are physicians who treat a wide range of problems from painful shoulders to spinal cord injuries.
-The primary focus of the physiatrist is to restore function.
-Physiatrists diagnose and treat both acute and chronic conditions that cause pain, weakness and numbness.
-Some examples include arthritis, back pain, work-, sports- and auto-related injuries, spinal cord injuries, strokes and amputations.
+Physical Medicine involves treating a wide range of problems from painful shoulders to spinal cord injuries.
+We diagnose and treat both acute and chronic conditions that cause pain, weakness and numbness.
+Our primary focus is to restore function through the use of examinations, procedures, and pharmacology.